 Any person attending to act in the role of FDD and to be named on a Flying Display Permission.

-The next FDD accreditation course will be in 2019.
-Dates are currently TBD.
-Information will be posted here once confirmed.
+The next FDD accreditation course will be 29-30 January 2019.
+Further information will be posted here once confirmed.

 Applications can be made by submitting